How To Get Started With Digital Marketing Automation

 Step 2: Identify the channels

-Once you have identified the type of customers you want to target, it’s time to determine the channels through which you can reach them.
+Once you have identified the type of customers you want to target, it's time to determine the channels you can reach them.
 This will be the first step to deciding whether or not you need to use paid ads.
 Paid ads may or may not be suitable for your target audience.

 For example, if you are a B2B business and your audience is companies that want to hire freelancers, consider using paid ads to reach them.
 On the other hand, if your target is someone who wants to start their own freelance business, a paid ad would not be a good idea.